 There are no entry requirements for our Certificates.

 If English is not your first language, we recommend you have an Academic IELTS score of 6.0 (with no element less than 5.5) or equivalent evidence of competence in the English language before beginning your studies.

 When do the exams take place?

 There are only two enrolment periods each year, with the corresponding assessment sessions:

 No enrolments will be accepted after the enrolment deadline

-Can the modules be split across different exam sessions?
+Can the modules be split across different assessment sessions?

 The Certificates in DRM and SUPP consist of only one module.

-For the International Certificates in ERM and FS, which consists of two modules, the exams for both are sat in the same exam session.
+For the International Certificates in ERM and FS, which consists of two modules, you must complete the assessments for both modules in the same session.

 For example, you cannot sit one module in June and the following module in November.